HL7/crmi-ig/input/pages/artifact-repository-service.md

 This implementation guide is not prescriptive about authentication or authorization, but strongly recommends that these capabilities be addressed through standard mechanisms, as described in [FHIR standard security mechanisms](https://www.hl7.org/fhir/security.html).

+In addition to use cases for knowledge artifact management, this page defines three levels of artifact repository capabilities:

+* **Shareable Artifact Repository** The minimum functionality required to support read-only, API access to artifacts
+* **Publishable Artifact Repository** Additional capabilities to support indexing and searching, dependency tracing, and packaging of artifacts
+* **Authoring Artifact Repository** Additional write capabilities to support content authoring using the repository as a content store

 ### Knowledge Artifact Management

 This section describes the general use case of knowledge artifact management as a special case of _content management_.
 Specifically, we apply _semantic versioning_ and apply controls through the use of _status_, as described in the artifact lifecycle topic.
 The use cases for artifact management are then described in artifact operations.